 As mentioned earlier, Peers and orderers are the most critical nodes in the Fabric network.
 While Peers store the ledger that contains the transaction log and the world state, Orderers maintain the consistency of the state and create blocks of transactions.
 CAs connect the entire network using the certificate’s chain of trust.

-The channel in the chart depicts a key abstraction in Hyperledger Fabric which forms a subnet in the network isolating the state and smart contracts.
+The channel in the chart depicts a key abstraction in Hyperledger Fabric which forms a L1 (Formerly known as Subnets) in the network isolating the state and smart contracts.
 All the peers on the channel have access to the very data and smart contracts, and there’s no access outside the channel.

 Non-production Environment Setup